webmasterar/multi-edsm/experiments/maw/README.md

 identified from the combined reference Human genome and will require 34GB of disk space to create an index.
 Subsequent commands will skip this initial indexing process.
-Each command will run *Multi-EDSM* to find any false-positive MAWs in each chromosome and verify they correspond to an individual (sample) from the 1000 Human Genomes project.
+Each command will run *Multi-EDSM* to find any false-positive MAWs in each chromosome and the python script will verify they correspond to an individual (sample) from the 1000 Human Genomes project.

 ### Results